EcoEnclose logo

 • Taxes: Taxes are not charged by every country and can vary based on the product's value.
 This is an additional fee that a local government, such as state, province, or city, charges for delivering the package to their region.

 • Brokerage Fees: Fee associated with managing this process of importing and clearing the shipment.
+This is a flat fee from the broker that is not dependent on the order value.

 What is the import process?